charliewahl/FloodRiskAnalysis/README.md

   * extract and have a look around the given 'FloodRiskProject.zip' folder.

-    * inside you will find a folder called 'Data', in which the required Vector- and Rasterdata will be stored in.
+    * inside you will find a folder called `Data`, in which the required Vector- and Rasterdata will be stored in.
 Besides, we built two QGIS-Models  `Cartography&Styles.model3` and `FloodRiskMap.model3`.

-    * `RasterData` and `Vectordata` folder consist of `.bat`- files which give further instructions on how to process the required Data for the models.
+    * `RasterData` and `VectorData` folder consist of `.bat`- files which give further instructions on how to process the required Data for the models.

-    * Aditionally, we stored preset Vectorstyle-layers  `.qml`-Format insde the Vector- and Raster Data Folder.
+    * Aditionally, we stored preset Vectorstyle-layers  `.qml`-Format insde the Vector- and RasterData Folder.
 The usages will be shown further down.
  > Note: It is important that QGIS-Styles in `.qml` are stored in the same folder as the Layers loaded into QGIS.
 Otherwise, if this would not be the case, the loaded Layers would be shown in a random default style, even if the Styles are added into the QGIS-Model
 </details>